Testosterone gel is a popular treatment for men struggling with testosterone deficiency (or hypogonadism).

 If you don’t produce enough testosterone chances are your bones won’t be as healthy as they could be.
 This is particularly true for older men.
 The hormone helps regulate the mineral density in our bones, and as men naturally lose it as they age, so too does their bone density decrease.

 Some studies have proven that testosterone therapy can help to increase the strength and durability of bones, as well as decrease the chances of developing issues like osteoporosis.

 Men who don’t produce enough testosterone may have trouble with their cognitive abilities, and there is some evidence that men with higher t-levels are less likely to develop conditions like Alzheimer’s.

 There’s little doubt that men who have more testosterone are usually more sexually active.
 There is a close link between sexual activity, arousal, and testosterone production.

-- Better emotional stability.
+- Better emotional stability

 Fortunately, using testosterone gel can help to restore balance to your emotions and improve your mood.
 Testosterone therapy has been shown to help many males struggling with hypogonadism.

-You see, testosterone gel is actually known to cause a relatively high number of side effects, similar to those that are caused by other testosterone-enhancing substances, such as:
+You see, testosterone gel is actually known to cause a relatively high number of side effects, similar to those that are caused by other testosterone-enhancing substances.

 - Nausea, vomiting, and other issues of digestive upset